yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Windows Explorer is used to delete PNG files from the Contoso application.](images/v-bk-web1.png "Delete PNG files")

-4. In the Azure portal, locate the **ContosoWebLBPrimaryIP** public IP address in **contoso.centralus**.
+4. In the Azure portal, locate the **ContosoWebLBPrimaryIP** public IP address in **contoso.westus2**.
 Copy the DNS name and open it in a new browser tab.
 Hold down `CTRL` and refresh the browser to reload the page without using your local browser cache.
 The Contoso application should be shown with images missing.

     ![Browser screenshot showing the Contoso application with missing images highlighted.](images/v-bk-web2.png "Contoso application with missing images")